vsouza/awesome-ios/README.md

 - [LightweightObservable](https://github.com/fxm90/LightweightObservable) - A lightweight implementation of an observable sequence that you can subscribe to.
 - [Bindy](https://github.com/MaximKotliar/Bindy) - Simple, lightweight swift bindings with KVO support and easy to read syntax.
 - [OpenCombine](https://github.com/broadwaylamb/OpenCombine) — Open source implementation of Apple's Combine framework for processing values over time.
+- [Verge](https://github.com/muukii/Verge) - Verge is a faster and scalable state management library for UIKit and SwiftUI

 ### React-Like
 - [Render](https://github.com/alexdrone/Render) - Swift and UIKit a la React.